 The downside of enameled cast iron is its propensity to stain and chip.
 Burnt-on foods are often difficult to deal with.
 The enamel is not inherently non-stick.
 The finish may also craze, fracture, and flake off of pieces that are improperly overheated or subjected to thermal shock.
 On the upside, ECI is acceptable for refrigerated food storage, a function not feasible with bare iron.

 Production of enameled cast iron by the major American manufacturers included Griswold, Wagner, Favorite, Lodge, Birmingham Stove & Range Co, Vollrath, and others.
 Quality appeared to vary from as little as a single, colored coat of paint to a heavy, two-tone vitreous enameled finish.

-None of the American-made enameled iron, including that of Griswold, which spanned the better part of the mid-20th century, appeared to survive much past the 1960s, likely victims of the upswing in popularity of newer, more modern forms of cookware other than cast iron around that time.
+None of the American-made enameled iron, including that of Griswold, which spanned the better part of the mid-20th century, appeared to survive much past the 1960s, likely victims of the upswing in popularity around that time of newer, more modern forms of cookware other than cast iron.
 And, although the last remaining major U.S. cast iron manufacturer, Lodge, currently offers an ECI line, it is made in China.
 In today's market, the lion's share of quality enameled cast iron, both vintage and modern, comes from European sources.